 Coaxial Cable (Coax)

 Coax (coaxial cable) consists of two conductors which share the same axis.
 To do this, and to separate them electrically, at least one must be cylindrical and larger in diameter than the other.
 Coaxial cables are inherently unbalanced, which may be bad news concerning immunity to EMI, but this is often overcome by their efficiency in connecting to high frequency antennas.
 The choice of coax is ordinarily dictated by the antenna design itself.

-In referring, above, to “at least one must be cylindrical,” this acknowledges use of a hollow center conductor used in some large cables to take advantage of the skin effect (at high frequencies) in which nearly all the signal is confined to the outside of the conductor.
-The core material can be eliminated with little effect on performance, and can result in reduced weight or cost.
+In referring, above, to “at least one must be cylindrical,” this acknowledges the use of a hollow center conductor which is used in some large cables to take advantage of the skin effect (at high frequencies) in which nearly all the signal is confined to the outside of the conductor.
+The core material can be eliminated with little effect on performance, and this can result in reduced weight or cost.

 Interestingly, there are specially designed coaxial cables which, themselves, function as antennas.
 They are constructed with a slit or perforated shield, which ordinarily would be a poor design, but leak enough signal to/from the center conductor that they radiate over their entire length.
 These are used, for example, in subway tunnels to provide RF access to those systems operating underground.

 There are many coax cable designs & types, including those with sophisticated, highly-effective multiple shields, and many different cable diameters with corresponding higher losses in smaller [center conductor] gauges and low loss in the larger gauges.
 And there are many differences in insulation materials which affect safety, flexibility, and signal handling.
 The technology is constantly changing.

 Multiple shields in coax are normally “unitized,” that is, electrically connected to one another.